-Check out our Infographic on career options for students in the Fashion Design Concentration
+Check out our Infographic on career options for students in the Fashion Design and Production Programs

-Fashion design students are encouraged to experiment and innovate while keeping market demands in mind.
-Wade College offers industry-related technology in fashion design to prepare students for careers within the industry.
+Fashion design and production students are encouraged to experiment and innovate while keeping market demands in mind.
+Wade College offers industry-related technology in fashion design and production to prepare students for careers within the industry.
 Facilities include industrial sewing machines and sergers, industry-standard pattern drafting tables, a variety of standard and custom-made dress forms, and gravity feed steam irons.
 The college’s computer and graphics laboratories feature individual work stations with connectivity to laser printers and scanners, software such as Adobe Photoshop and Illustrator, and online access to fashion resources such as WGSN, a trend forecasting resource, The University of Fashion, WWD, and the Internet.
-The fashion design concentration merges today’s latest computer software with hand skills utilized in garment construction.
+The fashion design and production program merges today’s latest computer software with hand skills utilized in garment construction.